Search

 There is not an avian flu vaccine available in Canada for public use.

-A vaccine for H5N1 is authorized in special use cases (e.g., first responders).
-Seasonal influenza vaccines do not offer protection against avian flu but can reduce the likelihood of dual infection with avian and human influenza viruses (which may help prevent the emergence of a novel pandemic strain).
+Seasonal influenza vaccines do not offer protection against avian influenza but can reduce the likelihood of dual infection with avian and human influenza viruses (which may help prevent the emergence of a novel pandemic strain).
 The National Advisory Committee on Immunization (NACI) recommends the seasonal influenza vaccine for workers in direct contact with poultry infected with avian influenza during culling operations.

-Some antiviral agents may be useful in the treatment of illness.
-Individuals who are at high risk of exposure may be able to receive antivirals before exposure occurs (pre-exposure prophylaxis).
+Some antiviral agents may be useful in treating illness.
+Individuals who are at high risk of exposure or those who have pre-existing medical conditions that increase their risk of complications from influenza may be able to receive antivirals before exposure occurs (pre-exposure prophylaxis).
 Never self-diagnose or self-prescribe medication.

 See the OSH Answers Hand Washing - Reducing the Risk of Common Infections for more details.